 Therefore, the efficient conversion of cellulose to fuels and the improvement of cellulose digestibility particularly for ruminants are important issues in agricultural industries.
-Cellulose is a linear polymer of β -1,4-linked glucose units.
-Cellulose chains are packed into ordered arrays to form insoluble microfibrils, which are stabilized by cross-links involving intermolecular hydrogen bonds.
-Deliver To degrade cellulose, many organisms produce cellulases.
+Cellulose is a linear polymer of β -1,4-linked glucose units.283 Cellulose chains are packed into ordered arrays to form insoluble microfibrils, which are stabilized by cross-links involving intermolecular hydrogen bonds.284 To degrade cellulose, many organisms produce cellulases.
 Cellulase hydrolyzes β -1,4-glucosidic linkages of the polymer.
-While all types of cellulases can hydrolyze amorphous cellulose, only a limited number of cellulases can hydrolyze crystalline cellulose are called cellobiohydrolases (CBHs) because the major product of the reaction is cellobiose, a soluble β -1,4-glucosidic dimer.
-CBHs consist of two-domain structures: a catalytic domain (CD) and a cellulose-binding domain (CBD) (Figure 39a).

-polypeptide linker rich in serine and threonine residues that are O-glycosylated. ^{290-292} In general, the CBD is known to enhance cellulose hydrolysis by increasing the effective enzyme concentration on the surface of the insoluble substrate 293 because loss of the CBD causes a significant decrease in the crystalline cellulose degradation rate, but has a less effect on the hydrolysis of soluble or amorphous cellulose.
+While all types of cellulases can hydrolyze amorphous cellulose, only a limited number of cellulases can hydrolyze crystalline cellulose.285 The enzymes that hydrolyze crystalline cellulose are called cellobiohydrolases (CBHs) because the major product of the reaction is cellobiose, a soluble β -1,4-glucosidic dimer.286 CBHs consist of two-domain structures: a catalytic domain (CD) and a cellulose-binding domain (CBD) (Figure 39a).^{287-289} The two domains are connected by a flexible polypeptide linker rich in serine and threonine residues that are O-glycosylated.^{290-292} In general, the CBD is known to enhance cellulose hydrolysis by increasing the effective enzyme concentration on the surface of the insoluble substrate293 because loss of the CBD causes a significant decrease in the crystalline cellulose degradation rate, but has a less effect on the hydrolysis of soluble or amorphous cellulose.
 As such, in the initial step of cellulose hydrolysis, the cellulases adsorb onto the surface of crystalline cellulose through the CBD.
 The CD has a relatively long tunnel formed by surface loops with catalytic amino acids extending from the central fold of the CD.
-A cellulose chain threads through the tunnel and is hydrolyzed. ^{291,292} Therefore, it has been considered that CBHs hydrolyze crystalline cellulose chains in a processive manner, making consecutive cuts without releasing the chain. ^{294,295} The CBHs are generally categorized into two main types: CBH I
+A cellulose chain threads through the tunnel and is hydrolyzed.^{291,292} Therefore, it has been considered that CBHs hydrolyze crystalline cellulose chains in a processive manner, making consecutive cuts without releasing the chain.^{294,295} The CBHs are generally categorized into two main types: CBH I